wohaco/despace/xcraft.md

    - Enormous payload bay that can accommodate 30 kg — 70 kg of payload in 50 U of volume
    - Electric propulsion providing between 1500 m/s — 3500 m/s delta-V to fit mission needs
    - 550 W of power generation at 1.0 AU, expandable to 1.1 kW
-   - Large high-gain antenna for high speed communications from interplanetary distances
+   - Large high‑gain antenna for high speed communications from interplanetary distances
-   - Multi-band relay communications from other spacecraft, landers, rovers and ground terminals.
+   - Multi‑band relay communications from other spacecraft, landers, rovers and ground terminals.
    - Optically stable platform with precision pointing for high performance sensors